Channelislanders/toolkit/README.md

 In order to see the full list of the dependencies we used, please take a look at the environment.yml file.
 While we did not use all of these dependencies, most are necessary to have in order to properly retrieve the data from the AWS cloud.

+## Note on Data Access
+Data is retrieved by using the Amazon Web Server Cloud.
+A subsetted dataset can be retrieved from the cloud following the steps listed in these notebooks.
+More information on this dataset can be found [here](https://ncar.github.io/cesm-lens-aws/)